bmlt-enabled/bmlt-root-server/README.md

 ***Version 1.0RC6* ** *- June 23, 2009*

-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2810067&group_id=228122&atid=1073410">a bug</a>, in which singular meeting results caused problems with administration.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2810067&group_id=228122&atid=1073410), in which singular meeting results caused problems with administration.
 - Added a new field to the three CMS plugins, that allows you to specify a specific URL for the "New Search" link.
 - Fixed an old bug in the Joomla! plugin that prevented the support older browsers functionality from working properly.

 ***Version 1.0RC5* ** *- June 21, 2009*

 - Removed the Spanish localization.
 It was not complete, and was only there for testing.
 It should not be distributed.
-- Added a couple of notes to the <a href="../main_server/AdminManual/">Admin Manual</a> about the user interface issues that affect creating new users or Service Bodies, or deleting Service Bodies with nested Service Bodies.
+- Added a couple of notes to the [Admin Manual](../main_server/AdminManual/) about the user interface issues that affect creating new users or Service Bodies, or deleting Service Bodies with nested Service Bodies.
 - Broke the styles out from inside the WordPress plugin, and put them in their own stylesheet.
 This makes tweaking them easier.
 - Made the styles for the WordPress plugin far more specific, in an effort to enforce the appearance in a chaotic environment.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2809609&group_id=228122&atid=1073410">a bug</a>, in which the '&' character caused issues with editing meetings.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2809609&group_id=228122&atid=1073410), in which the '&' character caused issues with editing meetings.
 Addressed the same issue with format editing.
-- Fixed <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=2809622&group_id=228122&atid=1073410">a bug</a>, in which the Edit Formats AJAX functionality was broken.
+- Fixed [a bug](https://sourceforge.net/tracker/index.php?func=detail&aid=2809622&group_id=228122&atid=1073410), in which the Edit Formats AJAX functionality was broken.
 - Addressed an issue in which slashes could be added to text field value display in the meeting editor.
 - Disabled the change rollback feature for meetings.
 It isn't working properly, and the fix would be too drastic at this stage.